kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-inspiration.md

 title: "New Website 2020: Inspiration"
 date: 2020-07-14T08:00:00+02:00
 author: Stefan Imhoff
-description: This is the first of three parts in a series of articles about the process of creating my new website.
+description: This is the first of three parts in a series of essays about the process of creating my new website.
 This one has a look into the inspiration for my website.
 tags:
   - design
 ---